RVgo4it/OpenWrt/README.md

 uci commit bandwidthd
 ```

-We need to fine tune the data capture.
-We just want data to/from the Internet.
+**bandwidthd** should be configured to collect packets
+that pass through the router, ignoring traffic sent
+directly to or from the router.
 For this, we’ll need some info from the network interface.
 Use this command:

 ```
 ifconfig `uci get bandwidthd.@bandwidthd[0].dev`
 ```

-Make note of the MAC address and the IP address.
+Make note of the MAC address (_HWaddr_)
+and the IP address (_inet addr_).
 Edit and use the following configuration commands:

 ```
 uci set bandwidthd.@bandwidthd[0].filter='ip and ether host xx:xx:xx:xx:xx:xx and not host 192.168.n.1'